bellaloc/IT473/cloudeats-direct/README.md

 Monitoring: CloudWatch, X-Ray, Logs

-Initialize and apply Terraform:
+1. Initialize Terraform:
 cd infrastructure
 terraform init

+2. Apply Terraform:
 terraform apply

+This will deploy the infrastructure.

 CI/CD

-CI/CD is set up using GitHub Actions (ci-cd/github-actions/build-and-deploy.yml) with scripts under ci-cd/scripts/:
+CI/CD pipelines are set up using GitHub Actions.
+The workflow is defined in ci-cd/github-actions/build-and-deploy.yml and includes the following scripts located under ci-cd/scripts/:

-build.sh → builds Docker images
+build.sh → Builds Docker images for the services

-test.sh → runs automated tests
+test.sh → Runs automated tests

-deploy.sh → deploys to staging/production
+deploy.sh → Deploys to staging/production

-Trigger workflow on push or pull requests to main branch.
+The GitHub Actions workflow triggers on pushes or pull requests to the main branch.

 Documentation

-Documentation is located in docs/:
+Documentation for the project can be found in the docs/ directory, including:

-api-spec.yaml → OpenAPI spec
+api-spec.yaml → OpenAPI specification for the API

-architecture-diagram.png → system architecture
+architecture-diagram.png → High-level system architecture

-team-roles.md → roles and responsibilities
+team-roles.md → Team roles and responsibilities

 Notes